What to Expect: Initial Phone Consultation

 - How long do you plan to stay in your home?

-At our Initial Meeting we will also discuss KC’s Improvement & Construction Co.’s unique, customer focused remodeling process.
+At our Initial Phone Consultation, we will also discuss KC’s Improvement & Construction Co.’s unique, customer-focused remodeling process.

-- In an effort to expedite your initial estimate, we start off providing our Clients with a preliminary estimate to help establish a working budget and ensure we are in line with what you are considering investing.
+- In an effort to expedite your conceptual budget, we start off by providing our Clients with a preliminary estimate to help establish a working budget and ensure we are in line with what you are considering investing.
 You should expect your conceptual budget within 5-7 business days.
 (Depending on the complexity of the project a conceptual budget may be discussed at the first meeting)

-- The initial estimate will include a rough scope of work along with an estimated project total.
+- The preliminary estimate will include a rough scope of work along with an estimated project total.

-- Unless you otherwise specify during our estimate appointment, we will start of pricing mid-level materials and fixtures.
+- Unless you otherwise specify during our On-Site Meeting, we will start pricing mid-level materials and fixtures.

 - This helps us establish the budget

-- Ensure we get our preliminary quote back to you in a timely manner
+- Ensures that we get our preliminary estimate back to you in a timely manner

 - Gives you a point of reference regarding materials we intend to furnish for your project.